rhaiscript/sublime-rhai/README.md

 [Rhai](https://rhai.rs) is an embedded scripting language and evaluation engine for Rust that gives a safe and easy way to add scripting to any application.

-This repo provides syntax highlighting for [Sublime Text](https://www.sublimetext.com).
+This package provides syntax highlighting of Rhai scripts for [Sublime Text](https://www.sublimetext.com).

 Screenshot
 ----------